Cinemagraphe

 The film is essentially about Claudette Colbert's Cleopatra struggling to find love and making dozens of costume-changes while simultaneously earning the ire of Rome's citizens because she seduces Julius Caesar (Warren William), and then after his death, Mark Antony (Henry Wilcoxon) and hopes to partner with either one (or maybe anyone) to conquer the world.

-She's smart, amiable, a little power-mad, and a woman from Egypt - - all of which is enough to make Rome madder and madder, and it all comes to ruin when Mark Antony uses Egypt's armed forces to attack the Roman fleet at Antium, but loses.
+She's smart, amiable, a little power-mad, and a woman from Egypt - - all of which is enough to make Rome madder and madder, and it all comes to ruin when Mark Antony uses Egypt's armed forces to attack the Roman fleet at Antium, and loses.

 Following this disaster, Cleopatra rushes to Octavian, who is the ruler of Rome, and she negotiates a deal to save Antony's life after his act of treason.